 (5) DHS could collect additional identifying information from a high-risk chemical facility, as necessary to confirm or clear a potential match to a TSDB record.
 Information collected by high-risk chemical facilities and submitted to DHS for this purpose could include any information listed in categories (1) through (4), passport information, visa information, driver's license information, or other available identifying particulars, used to compare the identity of an individual being screened with information listed in the TSDB;

-(6) In the event that a confirmed match is identified as part of the CFATS Personnel Surety Program, in addition to other records listed under the categories of records section of this SORN, DHS will obtain references to and/or information from other government law enforcement and intelligence databases, or other relevant databases that may contain terrorism information;
+(6) In the event that a confirmed match is identified as part of the CFATS Personnel Surety Program, in addition to other records listed under the categories of records section of this SORN, DHS will obtain references to and/or information from other government law enforcement and Start Printed Page 34735intelligence databases, or other relevant databases that may contain terrorism information;

 (7) Information necessary to assist in tracking submissions and transmission of records, including electronic verification that DHS has received a particular record; and